Not an author. A witness. A journaler. A dreamer.

-I don't write from imagination.
-I write from living.
-Every poem is a place I've actually been.
-Every character is a version of someone I've been inside of.
+"I don't write from imagination — I write from living.
+Every poem, story, or musing is a place I've truly been.
+Every character reflects someone I've known, met, or once been myself."

-SAM Ruh is a writer — though she would hesitate to call herself that.
+— SAM RuhSAM Ruh is a writer — though she would hesitate to call herself that.
 She journals.
 She poems.
 She breathes life into stories that already happened, or into the ones she dreams of living.
 She listens to people and finds the line inside what they say that no one has written yet.

 She started a website because the ideas wouldn't stop coming.
 She wears a hijab now, and that changed things in ways she is still learning to write about.
 She relies on one source of love above all others — the kind that does not run dry.